alexs2112/MonoRogue/UserManual.md

 <details>
 <summary>Thug</summary>
 An armored enemy with a polearm.
-When it runs out of defense it will attempt to run away from the player.
+When it runs out of defense it will attempt to run away from the player if the player does not have a ranged weapon.
 </details>

 <details>